isomerpages/govtech-stp/_atp-hong-kong/00c-atp-faq.md

 #### 1. What is an ATP?

-An ATP allows visitors<sup>1</sup> travelling from Hong Kong to seek entry into Singapore under the Air Travel Bubble arrangement.
+An ATP allows short-term visitors<sup>1</sup> travelling from Hong Kong to seek entry into Singapore under the Air Travel Bubble arrangement.

 The ATP comes with conditions of travel that the applicant must comply with.